Internships in English-ENGL 4500

 - Final Report

-- Internship artifact submission to Portfolium
+- Internship artifact submission to Portfolium (see the course syllabus for details.)

 - Research and secure the internship the semester prior to the semester in which students wish to enroll.